anheru88/spot2test/README.md

     - Some frontend functionalities are yet to be implemented for a complete user experience.

 Overall, the solution demonstrates effective usage of Laravel, Vue.js, and Inertia.js, coupled with TDD practices, to develop a URL shortener application with scalability and maintainability in mind.
 Further enhancements, particularly regarding the frontend with Inertia.js, remain to be implemented to elevate the user interface and experience.

+### Testing

+Actually, the app is currently hosted at the following URL: https://urls.trabajocontinuo.com/urls.
+You can test the application by visiting this link.
+Additionally, you can find the documentation at https://urls.trabajocontinuo.com/docs.